llllllluc/stargaze-minting-assistant/README.md

 # Introduction
-As of August 2022, the only way to launch NFT projects (mint NFT, deploy contracts, etc...) on Stargaze is using a series of scripts called [stargaze-tools](https://github.com/public-awesome/stargaze-tools) implemented by Stargazer team, this required creators to update js config file and interact with the script in terminal.
+As of August 2022, the only way to launch NFT projects (mint NFT, deploy contracts, etc...) on Stargaze is using a series of scripts called [stargaze-tools](https://github.com/public-awesome/stargaze-tools) implemented by Stargaze team, this required creators to update js config file and interact with the script in terminal.

 This web UI I'm building serves as an alternative of the official cli scripts for Stargaze network.
 It brings 2 advantages.
 1. Creators no longer need to touch any js config or interact with terminal.